-- Industrial symbiosis with resource flows between plants across sectors and urban communities; processes and materials, to transport, transform, re-use and store resources, combining the valorisation of by-products, waste, wate-water and CO2; - Valorisation and life-cycle assessment of materials and product streams with use of new alternative feedstocks, resource control, material tracking and sorting (including tools for risk assessment for human health and environment); - Eco-designed pProducts, services and new business models for enhanced life-cycle performance, durability, upgradeability and ease of repair, dismantling, reuse and recycling;
+- Industrial symbiosis with resource flows between plants across sectors and urban communities; processes and materials, to transport, transform, re-use -and store resources, combining the valorisation of by-products, waste, wate-waste-water and CO2; - Valorisation and life-cycle assessment of materials and product streams with use of new alternative feedstocks, resource control, material tracking and sorting (including validated testing methods and tools for risk assessment for human health and environment);

-- Recycling industry, maximising potential and safety of secondary materials and minimising pollution, quality downgrading, and quantity dropouts after treatment; - Elimination or, if no alternative, safe handling of substances of concern in the production and end-of-life phases; safe substitutes, and safe and cost-efficient production technologies;; - Sustainable supply and or substitution of raw materials, including critical raw materials, covering the whole value chain.
+- Eco-designed products, services and new business models for enhanced life-cycle performance, durability, upgradeability and ease of repair, dismantling, reuse and recycling; - Recycling Effective recycling industry, maximising potential and safety of secondary materials and minimising pollution (non toxic material cycles), quality downgrading, and quantity dropouts after treatment; - Elimination or, if no alternative, safe handling of substances of concern in the production and end-of-life phases; safe substitutes, and safe and cost-efficient production technologies;;; - Sustainable supply and substitution of raw materials, including critical raw materials, covering the whole value chain.

-4.2.98.
+4.2.9.
 Low-Carbon and Clean Industries

-Industrial sectors, including energy-intensive industries and steel, contribute millions of jobs and their competitiveness is key for the prosperity of our societies.
+Industrial sectors, including energy-intensive industries including, such as steel, contribute millions of jobs and their competitiveness is key for the prosperity of our societies.
 However, they account for 20% of the global greenhouse gas emissions and have a high environmental impact (particularly in terms of air, water and soil pollutants).

-Breakthrough technologies to achieve significant reductions in greenhouse gases and pollutants, often combined with the technologies for circular industry above, will lead to strong industrial value chains, revolutionise manufacturing capacities and improve the global competitiveness of industry; and at the same time make key contributions to our targets for climate action and environmental quality.
+Breakthrough technologies to achieve significant reductions in greenhouse gases and pollutants and EU's energy demand, often combined with the technologies for circular industry above, will lead to strong industrial value chains, revolutionise manufacturing capacities and improve the global competitiveness of industry; and at the same time make key contributions to our targets for climate action and environmental quality.

-- Process technologies, including heating and cooling, digital tools, automation and large-scale demonstrations for process performance and resource and energy efficiency; substantial reductions or avoidance of industrial emissions of greenhouse gases and pollutants, including particulate matter; - Industrial CO2 valorisation; - Electrification and use of unconventional energy sources within industrial plants, and energy and resource exchanges between industrial plants (for instance via industrial symbiosis);
+Process technologies, including heating and cooling, digital tools, automation and large-scale demonstrations for process performance and resource and energy efficiency; substantial reductions or avoidance of industrial emissions of greenhouse gases and pollutants, including particulate matter;

-Industrial products that require low or zero carbon emissions production processes through the life cycle.
+- CO2 valorisation from industry and other sectors; - Electrification and use of unconventional energy sources within industrial plants, and energy and resource exchanges between industrial plants (for instance via industrial symbiosis); - Industrial products that require low or zero carbon emissions production processes through the life cycle.

-4.2.109.
+4.2.10.
 Space, including Earth Observation

 EU space systems and services reduce costs and improve efficiency, offer solutions to societal challenges, increase societal resilience, help monitoring and fighting climate change and foster a competitive and sustainable economy.
-EU support has been instrumental in helping to realise these benefits and impacts.
-The EU space programmes must evolve to remain at the forefront.
-Research and innovation activities should also support the evolution of the Union Space Programme.
+EU support has been instrumental in helping to realise these benefits and impacts. -Research and innovation activities should also support the evolution of the Union Space Programme which must remain at the forefront.

 The EU will support synergies between space and key enabling technologies (advanced manufacturing, Internet of Things, big data, photonics, quantum technologies, robotics and artificial intelligence); foster a thriving and entrepreneurial and competitive upstream and downstream space sector, including industry and SMEs; boost application of space technologies, data and services in other sectors and help secure technological non-dependence in accessing and using space in a strategic, safe and secure manner; and will promote capacity building measures.
-Activities will be generally roadmap-based, taking account of the ESA harmonisation process and relevant Member States initiatives, and will be implemented with ESA, as appropriate.
+Activities will be generally roadmap-based, taking account of the ESA harmonisation process and relevant Member States initiatives, and will be implemented with ESA and the EU Agency for the Space Programme, as appropriate.
+However, the space part will also support bottom up calls to allow the emergence of future space technologies.